Tom's Guide Verdict

 You can connect external sensors like cycling power meters via Bluetooth and the watch has 32GB of storage for maps, though it can’t store music unlike the cheaper Suunto Run.

-Suunto Race 2: sports tracking
+Suunto Race 2 review: sports tracking and training analysis

 The Suunto Race 2 has preset sports modes for a wide variety of activities, including a track run mode, but you can’t customize these directly, so if you have certain stats you want to see you need to create your own sports mode.
+Even if you’ve done this on other Suunto watches in the past, you have to create them from scratch again for the Race 2.

 This is one of a few mildly annoying idiosyncrasies to Suunto’s approach to tracking, which also includes using SuuntoPlus apps you install on the watch via the Suunto phone app to add stats that could simply be part of your data fields in my opinion.

-Suunto Race 2: smart features and navigation
+Suunto Race 2 review: smart features and navigation

 The Suunto Race 2 offers some basic smart features including mirroring your phone's notifications and controls for music playback on your phone, but doesn't have music storage, which is a strange omission given this is available on the cheaper Suunto Run.